News & Insights

 Whilst many people may be struggling to keep up payments on their mortgages in the wake of steep interest rate rises, there are a significant number of homeowners who may be wondering whether it is worthwhile paying more than the minimum statutory repayments each month, with the aim of helping to save money in the long run.

-We look at some of the pros and cons of making a mortgage overpayment each month to see whether the average homeowner could be better or worse off by making an additional payment each month.
+We look at some of the pros and cons of making a mortgage overpayment each month to see whether the average homeowner could be better or worse off by making an additional payment each month, along with comparing overpayments to saving/investing your money instead.

 We’re all different, with different circumstances, so it’s wise to seek professional advice and guidance before deciding to arrange a mortgage overpayment.
 Your existing mortgage lender is likely to have some advice on their website, but we’d also advise that you talk to us too.
 We’ll be able to look at your precise circumstances and help give an illustration of what you can achieve by making an overpayment that suits your own lifestyle needs.